Causal Transfer in Medical Image Analysis: Applications

 \subsection{Image Classification}

-The primary application domain of CTL is image classification, which involves categorising medical images based on their content.
+The primary application domain of CTL is image classification, which involves categorising medical images by content.
 CTL enhances the robustness of classification models, particularly in scenarios involving heterogeneous datasets \cite{zhang2024mixed}.
 These datasets often originate from different patient populations or imaging protocols, which can introduce significant variability in medical image features.
+This application most commonly addresses covariate shift, arising from changes in scanners, acquisition protocols, or patient populations, and conditional shift, when the visual manifestation of disease differs across environments.
+In some clinically evolving settings, classification may also face concept shift, for example when diagnostic criteria or labelling practices change over time; such cases are particularly difficult because the mapping from image features to labels is no longer stable and therefore require causal modelling rather than statistical transfer alone.

 For instance, in the classification of chest X-rays, a CTL would utilise causal inference methods in order to model how given image features explicitly relate to specific disease categories, such as patterns of opacity associated with types of pneumonia \cite{rajpurkar2017chexnet, rasal2025causal}.
 By incorporating graphical models of these relationships, we can seamlessly integrate clinical metadata, such as age and medical history, to enhance predictive performance.